intermountainneuroimaging/inc_documentation/docs/source/pl_and_blanca_basics.rst

 .. note::
     The output of `conda env list` may look slightly different from what is shown above, but you should see paths that point to :code:`/projects/ics/software/anaconda/envs/`

-3. Finally, you need to create a **kernel** to be able to access any of these environments in jupyterhub
+3. Finally, you need to create a **kernel** to be able to access any of these environments in jupyterhub:

 .. code-block::

     [amhe4269@bnode0301 ~]$ module load anaconda
     (base) [amhe4269@bnode0301 ~]$ conda activate flywheel
     (flywheel) [amhe4269@bnode0301 ~]$ python -m ipykernel install --user --name flywheel --display-name flywheel